manpan/cyber-risk-lab/content/home/image.md

 active: true

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
 weight: 30

-title:
+title: Partners and Funders
-subtitle: Partners and Funders
+subtitle:

 design:
   columns: "2"